The Vaccine Center offers Blood Titers for the following and more:

 - If however your titer results are negative, you may have to get the vaccinations your school or work requires.
 The Vaccine Center and Travel Medicine Clinic offers all vaccines for work, school, travel, and general health.

 - While there is generally no harm in getting re-vaccinated, the blood titer is generally more cost effective.
 The Vaccine Center offers the lowest prices available, often more than 50 to 60% off the price charged at major laboratories.

 What is a Titer?

-A titer is a blood test that checks your immune status to vaccinations or diseases you may received in the past.
+A Titer is a blood test that checks your immune status to vaccinations or diseases you may have received in the past.
 There are two types of immunity a person can have:

 1. Active Immunity